Brooklyn Heights: Post offices and ZIP Code

 Brooklyn Heights is covered by ZIP Code 11201.
-The United States Post Office operates three locations nearby: the DUMBO Automated Postal Center at 84 Front Street, the Cadman Plaza Station at 271 Cadman Plaza East, and the Municipal Station at 210 Joralemon Street.
+The United States Post Office operates two locations nearby: the Cadman Plaza Station at 271 Cadman Plaza East, and the DUMBO Automated Postal Center at 84 Front Street.

 Education

 Brooklyn Heights and Fort Greene generally have a higher ratio of college-educated residents than the rest of the city as of 2018.
 The majority of residents (64%) have a college education or higher, while 11% have less than a high school education and 25% are high school graduates or have some college education.
 By contrast, 40% of Brooklynites and 38% of city residents have a college education or higher.
 The percentage of Brooklyn Heights and Fort Greene students excelling in math rose from 27 percent in 2000 to 50 percent in 2011, and reading achievement rose from 34% to 41% during the same time period.

 Brooklyn Heights and Fort Greene's rate of elementary school student absenteeism is about equal to the rest of New York City.
 In Brooklyn Heights and Fort Greene, 20% of elementary school students missed twenty or more days per school year, the same as the citywide average.
 Additionally, 75% of high school students in Brooklyn Heights and Fort Greene graduate on time, equal to the citywide average.